dalenguyen/firebase-wordpress-plugin/README.md

 Integrate Firebase is a plugin that helps to integrate Firebase features to WordPress

+## Announcement

+I'm planning to release a PRO version of this plugin, and it will take a lot of time to add new features.
+If there are enough people who want to use a better version of this.
+I will spend time to develop it.
+Meanwhile, if you are interested in the Integrate Firebase PRO version, please take part in this survey: https://forms.gle/5TBSDHUtSeVzzKno8

 ## Description

 The Integrate Firebase Plugin will help a Firebase user to login to your WordPress interface - not to WordPress dashboard - from Firebase authentication.
 You can show user info display data that is only available to your Firebase users.

-You also can view Real Time Database and Firestore from your Dashboard in Version 0.5.1
+You also can view Real Time Database and Firestore from your Dashboard in Version 0.5.2

 ### Links